Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 ### Install Dependencies

 Examine the `package.json` file.
-Under the key `"devDependencies"` we find a list of dependencies for the project.
-Most of these are required for getting the tests to run with the modern JavaScript features.
+Under the key `"devDependencies"` we find a list of dependencies needed to build the project.
+Most of these are required for getting the tests to run with newer JavaScript features.

 - @babel/core
 - @babel/node
 - @babel/preset-env

-By default Node.js handles importing and exporting JavaScript files using an older approach, but using Babel we can use more modern features of JavaScript.
+By default Node.js handles importing and exporting JavaScript files using an older method, but using Babel we can use more modern features of JavaScript.

 <!-- available callout types: info, success, warning, danger, secondary, star  -->
 ### !callout-info